neektza/nikicajokic.me/_posts/2014-05-10-json_aeson_and_template_haskell_for_fun_and_profit.md

 ---
 layout: post
-title: "JSON, Aeson and Template Haskell for fun and profit"
+title: JSON, Aeson and Template Haskell for fun and profit
 tags: haskell json
+excerpt: You want to parse and generate JSON in Haskell without all the usual typeclass incantations and boilerplate function definitions.
+This post explains how.
 comments: true
-published: true
 ---

 At times, handling JSON in Haskell might seem difficult, but once you get the hang of it, you will in fact see it is not.